 Keep your limited liability partnership from being a defaulter by staying compliant as “Prevention is always better than Cure”.
 You might have to face extreme consequences such as hefty penalties if LLP annual compliance procedure is not followed duly.
 This blog focuses on all the mandatory compliances that every LLP needs to follow.

 The mandatory annual compliances of LLP include the following:

-- Filing the Statements of the accounts or Financial Statements
+- Statements of the accounts or Financial Statements

 - Filing the Income Tax Returns